-Dave: OK, let’s talk control, then.
+CPL: OK, let’s talk control, then.
 A common pain-point I hear is that club managers are spending so much time making address changes that they don’t really have time to focus on potential sales, client engagement, and prospecting.
 Can you speak to that?
 Is it easy for a consumer to change their address on desktop or mobile, for example?

 Andrew: Ideally, the UI should be so intuitive that the end customers can do it themselves.
 Customers don’t want to call for support.
 It doesn’t matter how friendly the winery is, a customer doesn’t want to call for support.

 I mean, when’s the last time you thought it would be fun to call customer support?
 You only call if you can’t do something yourself.

 At the Emetry data conference, I was talking about customer service and how a customer will go to their profile page on a website before they go to the “contact us” page when they have an issue.
 We are trying to surface the important and most likely reasons why a customer visits their profile when they go to the profile.

 If you just sent your customer an email that a club is shipping, when the customer visits their profile, shouldn’t that be the thing that surfaces first?
 And shouldn’t they see their shipping address, credit card, and items in the package right there?

 CPL: What about orders?
 Can Commerce7 allow for editing an order, adding to an order, or modifying an order, once the order has been charged?

 Andrew: Technically this is easy—because it’s just a database record.
 In operation, it’s quite a bit harder.
 Your accounting team will hate you.
 You have integrations to compliance, fulfillment, etc. that all come into play.
 Thus, Commerce7 does not allow an order to be edited—but we do allow refunds and exchanges.